 How to Buy Stellar Lumens (XLM) in Your Country

-Purchasing Stellar in the UK can be done directly via either Binance or eToro.
-Both platforms are supported in the UK; eToro is also regulated by the FCA which is a very big benefactor if you’re from the UK and looking to trade on the platform.
-Although Stellar is a cryptocurrency is a relatively new asset, the assurance of trading on a platform that is regulated and having your funds stored with a previously reputable exchange is promising.
+Purchasing Stellar in the UK can be done directly via Binance.
+The platform are supported in the UK.
+Although Stellar is a cryptocurrency is a relatively new asset, the assurance of trading on a platform that is regulated and having your funds stored with a previously reputable platform is promising.

 Additionally, buying Stellar on Binance is just as easily doable.
-Either way will work, and both exchanges have streamlined purchasing processes.
+Either way will work, and both platforms have streamlined purchasing processes.

 Differences Between Buying and Trading Stellar Lumens